 I have seen many on Facebook and internet sites, believing that healthy people have a FT4 mid range with a FT3 high in range.
 Maybe they have this misunderstanding from STTM.
-I have seen admins in groups claiming this, escp in US groups.
+I have seen admins in groups claiming this, ecsp in US groups.
 It reveals a lack of understanding of how the thyroid system works.
 A healthy person does not NEED very high levels, as he or she can produce more hormone when needed.
 If you just think logically, why would someone who can convert T4 to T3 in every cell, have a lot of FT3 floating around in the blood?
 When all of us who take T3 containing medicine, and who need high FT3 levels because we DON’T convert in our cells, we know that a high FT3 can be uncomfortable.
 We can feel nervous, get palpitations.
-And we know that high FT3 does deplete calsium from our bones, at least with hyperthyroid.
+And we know that high FT3 does deplete calcium from our bones, at least with hyperthyroid.
 It would make no sense for a healthy body to have a high FT3.

 When we are hypothyroid, we need to have a higher FT4.
 We can’t produce more T4.
 We need to have enough to meet any situation or stress during the day.
 Those who do good on T4 medicine, convert well.
 But very few convert as well as a healthy person.
 I have only seen that a few times.
 Most hypothyroid will have a conversion ratio under 0,30.
 So we need to have a higher FT4 in order to get FT3 midrange or a little over.
 But if your conversion ratio is under 0,24, you will not do well on T4 meds.
 Even with a higher conversion ratio than that, you might need some T3 medicine.
 Many people may do better with less T4 medicine in their body and some T3 instead.
 If one doesn’t convert well, one doesn’t do well on T4 medicine.
-So in my opinion, they do not need to have a FT3 high in range.
-They are more like someone without thyroid issues, they can convert more as needed.
+But if you convert ok, there is no need to have FT3 high in range.
+Then you are more like someone without thyroid issues, you can convert more as needed.
 Around or a little over midrange should be enough.
-I see that internet sites and again admins in Fbgroups, claim, people on T4 should have a FT4 in midrange and a FT3 high in range.
+I see that internet sites and again admins in Face book groups, claim, people on T4 should have a FT4 in midrange and a FT3 high in range.
 I very seldom see numbers like that.
 I have seen under 5 persons with that kind of numbers in all my time.
 Maybe people doing well on T4, and for that reason they don’t seek out our support groups.
 Maybe they more often have numbers like that.
 I don’t know.
 I believe this is a misunderstanding.
-I have gotten a lot of flack in US groups for saying this, I have recieved long, angry pm’s from admins.
+I have gotten a lot of flack in US groups for saying this, I have received long, angry pm’s from admins.
 There are a lot of militant people in these groups.
-I sometimes think, these people are as stubborn as the endocronologists.
+I sometimes think, these people are as stubborn as the endocrinologists.

 The renowned scientist, Hoermann even says in this study from 2019, some people might need FT4 OVER range, in order to produce enough FT3, https://europepmc.org/article/pmc/pmc6726361.
 I think most people will prefer some T3 medicine instead, though.
 Rather than such high levels of FT4.
 I would think there would also be a danger of high reverse T3 .

 In saying this, please remember, how you feel is always what matters.
-If you still have symptoms on a FT3 around midrange, then you need other meds.
+If you still have symptoms with a FT3 around midrange, then you need other meds.
 Some synthetic T3 or NDT.
 Or maybe another T4 medicine.
 Lots of people have a lot of side effects on the various T4 meds.
 I personally cannot tolerate Levo at all.
 I get a rheumatoid aching in my upper back, shoulders and neck.
 I also feel tired.
 I read, many feel the same way.
 There is now Tirosint, which only has 2 fillers: the gelatine capsule and glyserine.
 Here is a new study on the inconsistency of Levo, study.
 I am hoping for more studies on Levothyroxine and side effects.
 Very important.

 What about TSH?

-When your ratio is less than 0,24, you convert poorly.
-You cannot convert as needed, that is, you need to have a level that is high enough to meet any situation.
+When your conversion ratio is less than 0,24 you convert poorly.
+You cannot convert as needed, that is, you need to have a FT3 level that is high enough to meet any situation.
 That is why one needs to have a higher FT3 than those who convert.
 This is what doctors don’t seem to understand.
 To me it is very simple, but apparently not.
 Most people on either synthetic T4/T3 or NDT, need to have at least FT3 on 5,5 pmol/L (when range goes to 6,8)(5,5 pmol/L is 3,5 pg/ml or 3,5 ng/L) .
-I like it over or around 6.
+I like it over or around 6 (3,9 pg/ml).
 Many need it at top of range, some even over.
 It’s best with a FT4 in mid range, but on NDT, it can become lower.
-The various NDT contain different amount of T4, 60 mg Erfa contains 35 mcg T4, whereas Armour and Nature Troid contains 38.
+The various NDT contain different amounts of T4, 60 mg Erfa contains 35 mcg T4, whereas Armour and Nature Throid contains 38.
 Thyroid S also contains 38 mcg.
 FT4 will naturally vary accordingly.
 For some, FT4 also lowers on NDT as the years go by.
 With synthetic medicine, it is easier to regulate the FT4 level.
-I see so much underdosing with T3 medicine here in Denmark, people get only 5 to 7,5 mcg T3.
+I see so much under dosing with T3 medicine here in Denmark, people get only 5 to 7,5 mcg T3.
 They adhere to this idea of 17:1, 17 parts T4 to 1 part T3.
 That is, if you get 100 mcg T4, you will only get 5 mcg T3.
 A healthy thyroid produces app 90 mcg FT4 in a day and app 5 mcg FT3.
 But there are big individual differences.
 Very big, you can see how big here:

 Suppressed TSH is doctors worst nightmare apparently.
 Most doctors don’t really know anything about it, they haven’t read the research.
 It’s something they have been told in school, that low TSH puts one at risk for osteoporosis and heart issues.
 There is a lot of science refuting this today.
 I don’t know why doctors don’t keep updatet.
 Thyroid disease is after all a very common, widespread disease.
 I will look at studies on this on the blog.
 I am not claiming, that suppressed TSH cannot cause issues.
 I think the jury is out on that.
 There are contradicting findings.
 I have gotten osteoporosis myself.
 If it is caused by my suppressed TSH, how much I have lived with a low FT3 or that my calcium, vitamin K and boron levels have been too low, I will never know.
 I do know that it would never have gotten so far before being diagnosed if I had stayed in Norway.
 In Norway, the doctors look to prevent disease.
 Testing for vitamins ans minerals is an everyday thing.
 In Denmark, they refuse to test.
 If politicians knew how many billions the Danish doctors and their incompetence cost society!